 Jump to any of the following sections:

-In College Factual's most recent rankings for the best schools for psychology majors, USC came in at #13.
-This puts it in the top 5% of the country in this field of study.
+Ranked at #10 in College Factual's most recent rankings, USC is in the top 1% of the country for psychology students pursuing a bachelor's degree.
 It is also ranked #2 in California.

 During the 2020-2021 academic year, University of Southern California handed out 177 bachelor's degrees in general psychology.
-Due to this, the school was ranked #200 in popularity out of all colleges and universities that offer this degree.
 This is an increase of 13% over the previous year when 156 degrees were handed out.

 In 2021, 11 students received their master’s degree in psychology from USC.
 This makes it the #141 most popular school for psychology master’s degree candidates in the country.